Pokémon Showdown: Showdown on Love Is Blind

 In 2023, Love Is Blind contestant James Milton Johnson claimed on an episode of the show that he was a nationally ranked player on the simulator, and that he had previously been banned for the use of profanity.
-It was later proven that whilst he did have ladder rankings, they were not ranked high.
+It was later proven by a Tweet posted by the official Showdown account, that whilst he did have ladder rankings, they were not ranked highly.